apache/directory-fortress-core/README-LOAD-TESTING.md

 mvn verify -Ploadtest -Dtype=ftAddUser -Dqualifier=A1 -Dverify=true
 ```

-- don't confuse the verify property with the maven verify target.
-One is required on all tests invocations, the other optional.
+- Don't confuse the verify property with the maven verify target.
+One is required on all test invocations, the other optional.

 #### D. Update property